Techie09/floppi-music/README.md

 ----------

  * Parsing of MML (Music Macro Language) files
+ * Export of MML to MusicXML, which can be imported in MuseScore (standalone)
  * Playback of 4 (or 8) simultaneous tracks
  * floppi-play command to play recognized, single files through the engine